Tritium-Sim-Racing/tritium-dash/README.md

 **To Enable Navigation:**

  1. Open Simhub and navigate to Devices => Controls
- 2. Bind Dash Actions A, B, C, and D to your desired buttons (for touchscreens, simply touch the corresponding module on the screen)
+ 2. Bind Dash Actions A, B, C, and D to your desired buttons (for touchscreens, simply touch the corresponding module as outlined above in `dash action associations` on the screen)